magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 ```

 Lastly, we can plot the relative contribution of importation and local
-transmission over time in time intervals spanning half a year.
+transmission in time intervals spanning half a year.

 ``` r
 plot_importation_local_transmission(tree = tree_test, result_import_local_transmission = result_import_local_transmission,start_time=2000, time_interval_size = 0.5, date_breaks = "2 years",importation_or_local = "both") #Use importation_or_local = "importation" or "local" if you do not have the grid package installed.